 -

-Weeks 3–4: Increase to three nights a week if no significant peeling occurs.
+Weeks 3–4: Increase to three nights a week if no significant peeling or redness occurs.

 -

 Month 2+: Gradually move toward every other night.
-Only use it every night if your skin feels completely hydrated and calm.
+Only use retinol creams nightly if your skin feels completely hydrated and calm.

 What to Expect: The Timeline of Results